maxim-francesco/expense-tracker/README.md

 3. **Realtime Database**: Create a database and configure security rules
 4. **Firebase Storage**: Set up storage and configure security rules

-> [!TIP]
-> Consider using Firebase's development and production environments to separate your testing from live data.

 ## 💻 Installation

 ### Clone the repository: